John Theodore Merz: Life

+Works

 The author of philosophical works on Leibniz, and Religion and Science (1915), his four volume History of European Thought in the Nineteenth Century consummated William Whewell's History of the Inductive Sciences (1837) and The Philosophy of the Inductive Sciences, Founded Upon Their History (1840) as well as William Stanley Jevons' Principles of Science (1874).
 Merz' first two volumes describe the development of mathematical and scientific thought, and the final two volumes depict the development of philosophy.
 Merz stated the following with reference to his history:

 It is the object of these volumes to fix, if possible, this possession; to rescue from oblivion that which appears to me our secret property; in the last and dying hour of a remarkable age to throw the light upon the fading outlines of its mental life; to try to trace them, and with the aid of all possible information, gained from the written testimonies or the records of others, to work them into a coherent picture, which may give to those who follow some idea of the peculiar manner in which our age looked upon the world and life, how it intellectualised and spiritualised them.J.
 T. Merz, A History of European Thought in the Nineteenth Century.
 Vol. I (Edinburgh: William Blackwood and Sons, 1907), p.
 13.

 It was Merz's objective to write this history of thought from the point of view of one who shared in the progress and watched many of the changes and movements, and to set out the inner life of his contemporaries and the secret springs of their judgements and opinions.

+Legacy

 His mathematical library known as the Merz Collection is held by Newcastle University.
 It consists of 4000 volumes, including works on philosophy, European history and German Literature.
 The university's Merz Court was named after the Merz family.